Zenika/OZKOUR/README.md

 # OZKOUR

-A web application to create templates for the talks given by the Z (Quoi de 9 ?, E-mailing, Slack, Meet Up).
+A web application to create documents or slides for the talks given by the Z (Quoi de 9 ?, E-mailing, Slack, Meet Up).
+The application retrieve the data from multiple google sheets documents, create a document based on a template and put those data in it.

 ## Installation